 Sex and gender exist on spectrums.
 This article will use the terms, “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 Various supplements may help boost testosterone, such as:

 A doctor may prescribe testosterone replacement therapy if testosterone levels are low due to a medical condition.

 This article looks at testosterone in detail, including the role of testosterone in the body and how people can increase their testosterone levels.

 Testosterone is a key male sex hormone.
-During puberty, testosterone is responsible for the deepening of the voice, the growth of the male sexual organs, and the development of pubic hair.
+During puberty in males, testosterone is responsible for the deepening of the voice, the growth of the male sexual organs, and the development of pubic hair.
 It also plays an important role in sperm production.

 - fat distribution and storage

 Testosterone levels can naturally fluctuate throughout a person’s life cycle.
 Overall, males tend to have higher testosterone levels than females, and females tend to have higher levels of estrogen.